Drum Corps Associates: Adjudication

-DCA's Adjudication Manual is based on three broad categories, Visual, Music and Effect.
-Visual and Music categories are further subdivided into three reference criteria, or captions: one caption for each of a corps' sections, and two ensemble performance captions.
-Unlike other adjudication manuals, DCA's manual does include captions for individual or ensemble analysis, or design or effect analysis.
+DCA's Adjudication Manual was based on three broad categories, Visual, Music and Effect.
+Visual and Music categories were further subdivided into three reference criteria, or captions: one caption for each of a corps' sections, and two ensemble performance captions.
+Unlike other adjudication manuals, DCA's manual included captions for individual or ensemble analysis, or design or effect analysis.

-The manual includes definitions for appropriate, and achievement, in lieu of proficiency, or attempt.
+The manual included definitions for appropriate, and achievement, in lieu of proficiency, or attempt.
 This vocabulary reflects the style of programming utilized by modern all-age corps.
 Audience entertainment and engagement are also important factors in adjudication as well.
 Prior to 2011, nine adjudicators were required for each competition, using a different manual.
 The "European Music Games" adjudication manual published by Drum Corps Europe (DCE) was adapted from the previous DCA format.

 Past champions

+Below is a list of past champions organized by class.
 DCA realigned its championships classes in 1997 with the introduction of A Class, and again in 2000 with the introduction of Mini-corps into competition.
 In 2022, DCA realigned classes based on ensemble size which split DCA member corps between three new divisions—World, Open, and A classes.

 At the 2022 World Championships, the Hurricanes won their fourth class championship: three championships in Open Class between 1967 and 1981, and a fourth as champions of the new Open Class.
 Also in 2022, the Buccaneers won World Class bringing their premier class championships to eighteen, and Fusion Core won their second championship in A Class.

+2023 marked the final year of the Drum Corps Associates World Championships, in which the Buccaneers, Hurricanes, Rogues Hollow Regiment, and Freelancers took first in World Class, Open Class, A Class, and Mini-corps respectively.